5.4. PTXdist parameter reference

 --verbose, -v

-be more verbose, print command before execute them
+be more verbose, print command before execution

 --output-sync, --no-output-sync